jtrussell/semver-tags/README.md

 Note: All options are... well... optional.
 As is the entire options object.
 If you only care about getting all the semver tags for your repo just pass a callback.

+Note: `semver-tags` will attempt to auto detect your repo type (git or svn) by inspecting its surroundings.
+Currently this uses `findup-sync`.
+While this is usually fine for simple command line usage if you're concerned about blocking calls to the filesystem I'd suggest making use of the `repoType` option to bypass the auto detect.

 ## Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).